Chigalab1/alx-system_engineering-devops/0x00-shell_basics/README.md

-to creat  a script that delete the directory my_first_directory that is in the /tmp directory.
+to write a script that changes the working directory to the previous one